bikqerr/digital-book-frontend-angular/README.md

 # Documentation
 ## Overview
-To make reading books, particularly philosophy, science, and educational genres, easier and more interactive. <br>
+The goal is to make reading books easier and more interactive, especially in the fields of philosophy, science and education. <br>
+- **Ease of Use**: Reduce the user's need to memorize concepts by allowing instant access to definitions within the text.
+- **Interactivity**: Enable users to add notes for individual words or phrases within the book.

+For more info see
 [Digital Book Overview](https://l-qerraxhija.atlassian.net/wiki/spaces/DB/overview) <br>
 [Digital Book Front End](https://l-qerraxhija.atlassian.net/wiki/spaces/DB/pages/96272385/Front+End)